gjwgit/rattleng/README.md

 repository, make your changes, and push them back as a pull request to my repository where I can review and merge into the main product.

-There is plenty to do, and if you have a favourite part of Rattle, consider either implementing the GUI in Flutter for that component, or else write a simple template R script that takes a dataset `ds` and any other template parameters (as ``<<PARAMETER>>`` in the script) to then do it's stuff!
+There is plenty to do, and if you have a favourite feature of Rattle, consider either implementing the GUI in Flutter for that component, or else write a simple template R script that takes a dataset `ds` and any other template parameters (as ``<<PARAMETER>>`` in the script) to then do it's stuff!
 The `<<PARAMETER>>` strings are filled in by the Flutter interface.
 See the growing number of scripts in `assets/scripts/`

 Suggested tasks can be found as github issues.

-### Install Flutter on Windows

-+ Download the flutter sdk
-+ Unzip it to your home folder
-+ Add C:\Users\<user>\flutter\bin to Path
-+ In a CMD console run `flutter help`

-Currently (20230918), on Azure Windows VM, `flutter doctor` just sits there!

 ## Rattle Resources